 About the Aspen Institute Award

-The Aspen Institute began their quest for the top community college with a short list of 1,000 community colleges across the country.
+The Aspen Institute began their quest for the top community college with a shortlist of 1,000 community colleges across the country.
 According to the Aspen Institute website, colleges were assessed on the following criteria:

-· Student Learning
+- Student Learning

-· Degree Completion and Transfer Rates
+- Degree Completion and Transfer Rates

-· Equity in Education
+- Equity in Education

-· Employment and Earning Potential after College
+- Employment and Earning Potential after College

-Improvement was also an area of careful scrutiny, particularly in regards to completion rates.
+Improvement was also an area of careful scrutiny, particularly in regard to completion rates.
 With these factors in mind, the Aspen Institute was able to narrow the initial list of 1,000 schools to 120 by this past spring.
 From there, the organization chose 10 finalists to award prizes; one top school was awarded $600,000, four runners-up each received $100,000, and five additional schools each received a glass trophy for their efforts.

 The Focus on Community Colleges